 The feature being operated upon

-The FeatureBundle in feature
+The FeatureBundle in feature that

 requires merging